Vale Professor Emma Johnston AO

 Thu, 5 Feb 2026 Estimated reading times: 1 minutes

-The philanthropy and environmental sectors are mourning the loss of Professor Emma Johnston AO, whose leadership, intellect and generosity shaped some of Australia’s most significant conservation and sector strengthening initiatives, according to tributes paid by sector leaders this week.
+The philanthropy, academic and environmental sectors are mourning the unexpected loss of Professor Emma Johnston AO, a leading marine scientist and university educator.
+Tributes paid by sector leaders this week praised her leadership, intellect and generosity, which shaped some of Australia’s most significant conservation and sector strengthening initiatives.

 The Ian Potter Foundation noted that her energy, wisdom and unwavering commitment to protecting Australia’s natural environment inspired everyone who worked with her.
 They said her contributions will continue to shape conservation efforts for many years.

-Reflecting on Professor Johnston’s passing, Harriet McCallum described Emma as “the strongest force, with a huge heart and brilliant mind”.
+Reflecting on Professor Johnston’s passing, Harriet McCallum, Executive Officer of Mannifera, described Emma as “the strongest force, with a huge heart and brilliant mind”.
 She said Emma’s legacy lives on across public institutions and the environmental sector.

 In honour of her lifelong dedication to protecting ecosystems, Professor Johnston’s family has established the Professor Emma Johnston Fund at Australian Communities Foundation (DGR1).
 The Fund will support research in marine ecology and help strengthen the resilience of at-risk ecosystems.